Do you know what it feels like to suffer from extreme burnout?

 I never really enjoyed staring at myself in the mirror but something in my spirit told me to “look up.”

 That something left me frozen.
 I looked unrecognizable.
-If it is at all possible, I looked like I was 10 years older than what I was and not someone that had recently gotten married a mere 6 months ago.
+If it is at all possible, I looked like I was 10 years older than I was and not someone that had recently gotten married a mere 6 months ago.

 Talk about feeling embarrassed and so seen all of a sudden.
 There was this feeling of heaviness in my body.

 Also, coming to terms with feeling used and fed up with feeling like nothing I did made a difference, and that the majority of my day was always spent running to my client’s rescue when they needed me.

 No one ever genuinely asked me how I was doing.

 I first heard of this term at a conference I was attending but I believe that I constantly struggle with this as well.